 Outside of the pool and walking path, there’s not much else to do on the campgrounds, so you’ll want to head out to really see the sights for which Wyoming is known.
 We did wake up to deer in a clearing one morning, but we think it’s too busy during the day to stick around hoping to see wildlife.

 During our stay, we spent a long day heading east to the Black Hills National Forest to see Mount Rushmore.
 It’s about three and a half hours one way, so you have time to get there and back.
-Another day, we loaded up the car and went the opposite direction to spend a couple nights primitive camping at Yellowstone.
+On another day, we loaded up the car and went the opposite direction to spend a couple of nights primitive RV camping at Yellowstone.
 Take note that the park’s about five hours away, so it’s a little far for a day trip.